OfficeDev/Microsoft-Teams-Samples/samples/tab-deeplink-all-features/csharp/README.md

 ---
  # Deep-Link Features

- This sample app for demonstrating for dee-plink features using tab.
+ This sample app for demonstrating for deep-link features using tab.

 - **Interaction with App**